montioo/gshortcuts/README.md

 ```
 gsettings get org.gnome.settings-daemon.plugins.media-keys.custom-keybinding:/org/gnome/settings-daemon/plugins/media-keys/custom-keybindings/custom0/ binding
 ```
 to get the keybinding.
-Replace custom0 with whatever the number of the shortcut is.
+If you have already created multiple custom shortcuts using the GUI, the identifier of the one you just created by hand might be >0, e.g. `/custom1/`

 ## Altering existing shortcuts: